 Fresh fruit and veg is next on the menu.
 Take care with fruit as the sugar content is high and can cause obesity.
 See fruit as more of a treat and concentrate on fibre-full leafy greens as a daily option instead.
 Why not mix it up to keep their interest?
 Vegetables that are suitable for bunnies include asparagus, broccoli, tomato, spinach, radish and cabbage, as well as herbs like basil, parsley and coriander amongst many others.
+Avocados contain a substance called persin which is highly toxic to rabbits and therefore should never be fed.
 Whilst treats are available to buy, keeping bunnies in healthy, lean condition is important, so don’t underestimate the worth of alternating fresh fruit and veg instead.
 A handful (adult-sized) of veg each day is plenty and it’s important to introduce new foods to their diet slowly to avoid stomach upset.

 Getting a rabbit’s diet right will pay dividends to their health and wellbeing.
 Obesity in the rabbit population is sometimes overlooked, not least because it can be difficult to determine what the perfect bunny body should look like in the first place.
 Please ask us if you’re concerned about your rabbit’s weight (whether under or overweight) so that we can advise.
 Obesity should be avoided for a whole host of reasons many of which we humans can empathise with.
 From exercise intolerance to additional pressure on joints (especially in the aged bunny who might suffer with arthritis), obesity can also lead to diseases like diabetes.